-The school is open from 8:00 am and students should not be onsite before this.
-Staff supervision starts at 8:20 am and students arriving on site before this time will be unsupervised.
+The school is open from 8:05am and students should not be on site before this.

-YOUR CHILD SHOULD BE ON THE SCHOOL SITE AT 8:20 am ready for lessons starting at 8:30 am.
+YOUR CHILD SHOULD BE ON THE SCHOOL SITE AT 8:20 am ready for Advisory to start at 8:25am.

 Research has proven that students who do not regularly attend school do not reach their potential.
 The law also requires all parents to ensure their child regularly attends school.